-Expression of Personal Experiences Marking Scheme
+Expression of Personal ExperiencesMarking Scheme

-BC Descriptor Scoring Guide Remarks Providing short answers to short and simple questions (IS, KS, ES) Provide relevant answers to most of the questions and give elaboration to some of the questions.
-Respond to most of the questions naturally and readily.
-Although 'Yes/No' questions can be used to prompt students, they Provide relevant answers to most of the questions with no or little prompting.
-Respond to most of the questions naturally. are not counted if students merely provide 'Yes/No' answers Provide brief answers to some of the questions with some prompting.
-Respond to some of the questions hesitantly. without elaboration.Do not penalize students for pronunciation Provide brief answers to at least two questions but with difficulty.
-Respond to most of the questions hesitantly. or grammatical mistakes that do not interfere with the Give one or no comprehensible responses to the questions.
-Give irrelevant answers to most of the questions. communication of ideas.
+BC Descriptor Score Level Descriptor Remark Personal Experiences • Providing short 4 Provides relevant answers to most of the questions and gives elaboration to some of the questions Responds to most of the questions naturally and readily Although 'Yes/No' questions can be used to prompt students, they are not counted if students merely provide 'Yes/No' answers without elaboration.
+Do not penalize students for pronunciation or grammatical mistakes that do not interfere with the communication of ideas. answers to short and simple questions 3 Provides relevant answers to most of the questions with no or little prompting Responds to most of the questions naturally (IS, KS, ES) 2 Provides brief answers to some of the questions with some prompting Responds to some of the questions hesitantly 1 Provides brief answers to at least two questions but with difficulty Responds to most of the questions hesitantly 0 Gives one or no comprehensible responses to the questions Gives irrelevant answers to most of the questions